Association of an LDAP group to a Redmine group

 This would allow to sync Redmine users to LDAP based Subversion repository as described into this tutorial: http://pteropus.blogspot.com/2008/04/securing-subversion-via-ldap.html

-#2 Updated by mike kromarek almost 12 years ago
+#2 Updated by mike kromarek over 12 years ago

 This would be a very useful feature.
 Right now our AD is setup in such a way that I cannot restrict users by OU, and anyone with an account can login (staff|faculty|students|etc).
 Which we want them to be able to log in.
 However, this creates a problem for us when our only option for giving staff the rights to create projects is to allow all authenticated users to create projects.

-#3 Updated by Terence Mill about 11 years ago
+#3 Updated by Terence Mill almost 12 years ago

 We are already using redmine, subversion, jenkins, sonar, nexus, openfire from the same user base and the only system which doesn't support ldap completly (mean groups) is redmine.